polkadot-js/docs/docs/api/start/types.basics.md

 ## Everything is a type

 Just to re-iterate from the above.
 Everything returned by the API is a type and has a consistent interface: `Codec`.
 This means that a `Vec<u32>` (an array of `u32` values) as well as a `Struct` (an pre-defined object) or an `Enum` has the same consistent base interface.
-Specific types types will have values, based on the type - decorated and available.
+Specific types will have values, based on the type - decorated and available.

 As a minimum, anything returned by the API, be it a `Vec<...>`, `Option<...>`, `Struct` or any normal type will always have the following methods - as defined on the `Codec` interface: